IsEnesEval/diagstandards/standard.md

 ## The script formal description file

-It is recommended that each script comes with a description file in yaml syntax which includes :
+It is recommended that each script comes with a description file in YAML syntax which includes:
 - **script_name**: `str`.
-A label for the name of the script, which uniquely identifies it, and is delivered by an authoritative entity (such as an ESGF, ENES or WCRP entitiy)
+A label for the name of the script, which uniquely identifies it, and is delivered by an authoritative entity (such as an ESGF, ENES, or WCRP entity)
 - **script_interface_version**: `str`.
 A label for distinguishing among various version of the script interface
 - **mandatory_keys**: `list(str)`. the list of reserved and custom keys for which the tool must provide values
 - **input_type**: `str`. which can take values 'member', 'ensemble' and 'any', and which allows the tool to check that values provided to the script are of the right type. 'ensemble' means : an ensemble with more than one member, while 'any' allows for an ensemble of size 1.
 If the type differs among the variables, this entry can be a dictionary with key = variable name
 - **outputs**:`dict`.
 A dictionary of patterns  which allows the tool to discover every output file and to assign a label to it.
 The patterns and the labels used as dictionary keys  can make use of keywords 'variable', 'dataset' and 'reference_dataset'; the tool may instantiate the keywords with all possible values to form file basenames and test whether a corresponding file exists in scripts output directories; dictionary values can be pairs, in which case, the second element of the pair allows for providing a pattern for indicating the output variable's short_name
 - **can_select** : `bool`.
 Tells the tool whether the script is able to select data in input data files, in term of variable selection and time period selection.
 Defaults to **False**